TritonDataCenter/rfd/rfd/0055/README.md

 shared mount changes must still propagate correctly).

-The advantage of this approach is that mountpoint traversal would work as expected withn the chroot-ed process (and its children) with no changes to the lookup code.
+The advantage of this approach is that mountpoint traversal would work as expected within the chroot-ed process (and its children) with no changes to the lookup code.

 One difficult aspect of this approach is handling shared mount changes from the